pathoam/solana/bench-exchange/README.md

 - Offer/Accept
   - Are used to specify the terms of an Order.
 The order issuer elects to offer certain assetAmounts and to accept as others as payment
-  - An AssetAmount (improve name) consists of an asset as identified by its contract address and an amount of that asset in base units
+  - An AssetAmount (improve name) consists of an asset as identified by its contract address and an amount of that asset in base units.
   - The Offer and Accept fields should be vectors populated by between 1 and n AssetAmounts where n is a small number (3-5).
   - for efficient handling and execution, should be limited to 1:1, 1:n, or n:1, not n:n